 The main advantage of sparse, normal equation free, Gauss-Newton methods consists in the fact that the normal equation matrix is dense if the sparse Jacobian matrix has at least one dense row.
-If it is the case, then classical Gauss-Newton methods cannot be used.
-On the other hand, the normal equation matrix has often a less number of nonzero elements then the Jacobian one, so that the classical Gauss-Newton methods are more efficient in this case.
+If this is the case, then the classical Gauss-Newton methods cannot be used.
+On the other hand, the normal equation matrix has often a lower number of nonzero elements then the Jacobian one.
+As a result, the classical Gauss-Newton methods are more efficient in this case.